 Determining what went wrong feels unpleasant.
 Fight through the discomfort!
 Pinpointing errors remains critical for our final question.

 How Can You Move Forward Better in the Next Year?

 Constructively reflect on what went wrong.
 Ponder, how can I move forward better?
 Identify pitfalls and strategize how to avoid them.

 Purchasing a new pedometer from Dicks Sporting Goods liberated me.
-Suddenly I expanded how far I could walk.
+Suddenly I possessed a tool to track my half marathon training’s progress.
 I wished I made the purchase sooner.
 More timely responses could move me forward better.